 - Seek feedback on your performance and take steps to improve

-All of the above is comprehensively covered in MedEntry’s Medical Interview Coaching days.
+All of the above is comprehensively covered in MedEntry’s Medical Interview Training.

 Why do some universities say I shouldn’t prepare for my interview?

-Just like with UMAT, there is a common misconception that you shouldn’t prepare for interviews, or that you don’t need to prepare for interviews.
-While universities discourage you from medical interview coaching, they coach their graduates for job interviews, which is hypocritical.
 Some people may feel that preparing for your interview will mean that your responses are not natural and authentic.
-However, preparation does not mean you should memorise your answers word for word – in fact, this is a terrible strategy.
+However, preparation does not mean you should memorise your answers– in fact, this is a terrible strategy.
 Preparation means knowing the types of questions, knowing how best to present yourself and understanding the features of an excellent response.
 Quality preparation will allow you to formulate genuine, interesting and effective answers.
 It is vital that you undergo coaching for your medical interview.

-The trainers (doctors & professors) who offer medical interview coaching at MedEntry have extensive experience, having trained over ten thousand students.
-You will learn both the theory and practice, have all your questions answered and feel well prepared and confident before the first and most important interview of your life!
-Check out reviews of our medial interview coaching.
+MedEntry’s interview training will help you learn theory and practice your skills, have all your questions answered and feel well prepared and confident before the and most important interview of your life!